somiibo/module-package-examples/README.md

 #### somiibo.wait(time, timeMax)
 - `time` <[number]> Time in milliseconds to wait
 - `timeMax` <?[number]> Optional time to randomize the wait.
-- returns: <[Promise]<`number`>> - The promise resolves when the wait is over with the amount of milliseconds waited.
+- returns: <[Promise]<[number]>> - The promise resolves when the wait is over with the amount of milliseconds waited.

-The method pauses execution of the script.
+This method pauses execution of the script.

 Examples:
 ```js